Summary

 There is no available information regarding the brand's efforts in water conservation or pollution control measures.

-The brand does not provide information about their energy usage or adoption of renewable energy sources in their operations.
+The brand does not provide information about their energy usage or initiatives to incorporate renewable energy in their operations.

-Heritage Baby Designs does not disclose data on their carbon footprint or greenhouse gas emissions.
+Heritage Baby Designs does not disclose data on their carbon footprint or measures taken to reduce greenhouse gas emissions.